oracle-livelabs/analytics-ai/modern-data-warehouse/create-odi-repo/create-odi-repo.md

 ## Task 2: Create ODI Master Repository

 In order to use ODI, you need to create a master and a work repository.
-For this, you are going to use the Autonomous Data Warehouse that was created as part of the stack.
+For this, you are going to continue using the same Autonomous Data Warehouse.

 1. Return to ODI Studio.